parafoxia/analytix/README.md

 ## Compatibility

-CPython versions 3.8 through 3.13-dev and PyPy versions 3.8 through 3.10 are officially supported.
+CPython versions 3.8 through 3.12 and PyPy versions 3.8 through 3.10 are officially supported.
+CPython 3.13-dev is provisionally supported.
 Windows, MacOS, and Linux are all supported.

 ## Contributing